2018–19 United States network television schedule

 The 2018–19 network television schedule for the five major English-language commercial broadcast networks in the United States covers the prime time hours from September 2018 to August 2019.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2017–18 season.

 NBC was the first to announce its fall schedule on May 13, 2018, followed by Fox on May 14, ABC on May 15, CBS on May 16, and The CW on May 17, 2018.

 On May 29, 2018, ABC removed Roseanne from its Tuesday lineup due to a controversial statement made by Roseanne Barr on Twitter about Valerie Jarrett, and replaced it with The Conners on June 21 for the fall.

 PBS is not included, as member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
-Ion Television and MyNetworkTV are also not included since both networks' schedules comprise syndicated reruns.
+Ion Television, The CW Plus, and MyNetworkTV are also not included since the networks' schedules comprise syndicated reruns (with limited original programming on the latter two).
 The CW does not air network programming on Saturday nights.

-New series are highlighted in bold.